PranabNandy/Linux-Kernel-Internals/2.file-system/README.md

 - `vmLinux` won't know how to load few system call.
 How to access those calls in `initrd`.
 It will be mapped by `system.map`.

 - In modern monolithic kernel, we can not put everything in kernel images.
 There must be some external module or loadable module.
-- When we do make module, the modules will be generated in local location(where we are executing the make module).
+- When we do **make module**, the modules will be generated in local location(where we are executing the make module).
 We need to put it inside the `/lib/module/'kernel_version'/` , in case we want to upgrade our kernel.
 - To do the second part, we execute `make modules_install`
 - Before loading kernel, grub boot loader will load and execute.
 We have to tell this bootloader that I have a new kernel.
-Can you please load it??
+Can you please load OUR NEW KERNEL??
--

-## Loadable Modules
+## Dynamically Loadable Modules (or External Modules)
 ![Screenshot from 2024-09-08 15-54-20](https://github.com/user-attachments/assets/81b0655c-1bcd-4f45-abc8-92fc175bf7bb)

 # Linux fs